 Other legal statutes protect whistleblowers in other fields too: environmental laws, tax-funded programs, and regulation of industries.
-These industries include the transportation and power.
+These industries include transportation and power.

 Quite a number of the most famous qui tam cases have to do with governmental whistleblowing.
 Frank Serpico was the first police officer to report widespread corruption and bribery in the NYPD in the early 70s.
 W. Mark Felt (Deep Throat) released information that implicated President Richard Nixon in the Watergate scandal.
-William Sanjour blew the whistle at the EPA which resulted in a new laws.
+William Sanjour blew the whistle at the EPA which resulted in new laws.
 The landmark decision established first amendment rights for federal employee whistleblowers.
 Not all qui tam cases involve the government.
 Some involve power plants.
 Others involve fuel companies or banks.
 Some even involve the Olympics committee.
-In recent years, many high-profile whistleblower cases center around the pharmaceutical industry and their shady marketing practices.
+In recent years, many high-profile whistleblower cases center around the pharmaceutical industry and its shady marketing practices.

 The results of these brave whistleblowers vary.
 Some lose their job and are not heard from again.
 Others file lawsuits and recover large settlements.
 Some cases change the laws about whistleblowers.
 In some cases, like Edward Snowden, the plaintiffs are accused of treason.
 The risks are obviously high.
 Whistleblowers should be applauded instead of vilified.
 Most often the concept of coming forward to report something wrong is promoted as a lack of loyalty.

 There were almost 2800 whistleblower complaints registered with OSHA in 2012.
 More than 50% of the whistleblower complaints that were investigated by OSHA were dismissed.
 Cases can be dismissed when the whistleblower acts out of personal differences and not the employer breaking the law.
 If the evidence is strong, however, the cases can be huge.